Heavy Vehicle Road Reform

 or see the November 2019 summary paper Current Direction of Heavy Vehicle Road Reform PDF: 376 KB DOCX: 37 KB.

-Have your say on proposed changes to the way heavy vehicle charges are set and invested.
+Find out more about the 2020 public consultation on proposed changes to the way heavy vehicle charges are set and invested.

 The regulation impact statement on independent price regulation of heavy vehicle charges was provided to the Transport and Infrastructure Council in November 2019.